leonore/deep-learning-for-immune-cells/timelog.md

 - *0.5 hours* Discarding outlier images to see if clustering improves for distinguishing OVA and ConA

 ### 21 January
-- *1 hour* Working on removing faulty images from dataset
+- *1 hour* Working on removing faulty images from the dataset

+### 22 January
+- *2.5 hours* Working on removing faulty images from the dataset, lots of debugging
+- *1.5 hours* Debugging processing code, low_clip returns absurd values... or is it minmax?
+- *0.5 hours* Writing main preprocessing function

+### 23 January
+- *1 hour* Failing to preprocess images with K-means masking out the background, takes too long
+- *1.5 hours* Working on plotting the indices of image outliers in clusters to see if the outliers make sense